rishavjha62/my-notes/inbox/2025-06-14_kubernetes-basics.md

 How does a container runs pod?

-1. We've some client (using kubectl) that run `kubectl apply -f pod.yml`
+1. We've some client (using _kubectl_) that run `kubectl apply -f pod.yml`
 2. kubectl is sending a POST request to a endpoint in the API server.
-3. The API server will persist the file/document in etcd.
+3. The _API server_ will persist the file/document in etcd.
-4. The API Server will then send the pod to any client(node) that has open watch mechanism(via kubelet).
+4. The API Server will then send the pod to any client(node) that has open watch mechanism(via _kubelet_).
-5. The node will have a container runtime(docker) which will check if the pod is already running, if not it will create a new pod on the node.
+5. The node will have a _container runtime_(docker) which will check if the pod is already running, if not it will create a new pod on the node.
-6. There is a scheduler which orchestrates the pods on the nodes.
+6. There is a _scheduler_ which orchestrates the pods on the nodes.
 This scheduler has a watch mechanism for both pods and the nodes.
+It will watch for pods that don't have any node name specified and look for the right node to put it on as efficiently as possible.
+7. The _controller_ will watch for replicasets and pods.
+It will look for the number of pods that corresponds to the replicasets